half2me/RollingCurlX/README.md

 # CurlX

 Curl X is a fork of [RollingCurlX](https://github.com/marcushat/RollingCurlX).
-It aims at making concurrent http requests in PHP as easy as possible.
-I created this fork to make this wrapper installable via composer, and it is now using PSR-4
+At fist I only created this fork to make it installable via composer for a project I was working on.
+Now it is a modern, easy-to-use, awesome wrapper for cUrl Multi Handler.
+Agents and Requests, take a look at how easy everything has become.

 ####License
 MIT

 #### Requirements
 PHP 5.4+

+# Installing
+Installing is easy with composer.
+Just do
+`composer require half2me/curlx:dev-master`

 ##How to Use